nanopool/nanominer/README.md

 ### sendHashrate
 Optional parameter for Ethash, Etchash and Ubqhash algorithms.
 This parameter accepts the values _true_ or _false_.
 The default value is _true_ (if JSON-RPC pool protocol is used).

+### silence
+Optional parameter.
+This parameter accepts the values from 0 to 3.
+Control the amount of information displayed in the logs and on the screen.
+0: All the information is logged.
+Default behaviour.
+1: Hide frequent job messages.
+2: Also hide shares messages.
+3: Also hide hashrate prints.

 ### dagSer
 Optional parameter for Ethash, Etchash, FiroPow and KawPow algorithms.
 This parameter accepts the values _true_ or _false_ (the default is _false_).
 If this parameter is set to _true_ then the DAG will be generated sequentially on each GPU.
 Otherwise all the GPUs generate DAG at the same time.